expo/expo/docs/versions/v17.0.0/sdk/branch.md

 ## Using the Branch API

-We use [react-native-branch](https://github.com/BranchMetrics/react-native-branch-deep-linking#usage), so the documentation there is the best resource to follow.
+We pull in the API from [react-native-branch](https://github.com/BranchMetrics/react-native-branch-deep-linking#usage), so the documentation there is the best resource to follow.
+Make sure you import Branch using the above instructions (from `Expo.DangerZone.Branch`).